 - Report results of your outreach by completing the Feedback Form on the Sponsors' Resources page

-After single users or groups use Taking Control satisfactorily, we suggest a donation for ongoing support.
+After single users or groups use Taking Control satisfactorily, we suggest a donation of $200 for ongoing support.
 (PayPal link below)

 Your Sponsorship Resources (Click)